massoncheg/forgejo-docs/docs/user/issue-search.md

 1. Negation

-Negates the keyword by returning results that does not contain the keyword.
+Negates the keyword by returning results that do not contain the keyword.
 This is done by prefixing the keyword with a minus symbol.

 For example,

-- `-foo` will return results that does not contain `foo` or it's derivatives
+- `-foo` will return results that do not contain `foo` or its derivatives
-- `-"foo bar"` will return results that does not contain `foo bar`
+- `-"foo bar"` will return results that do not contain `foo bar`

 2. Required

 Denotes that the provided keyword MUST be present.
-This is done by prefixing the keyword with with a plus symbol.
+This is done by prefixing the keyword with a plus symbol.

 For example,